top of page

 The TAVIVAT project aims to transform the food system in French Polynesia into a sustainable and healthy model:

-It takes place in two phases: a maturation phase to establish the bases and plan actions, followed by an implementation phase focused on supporting farmers, promoting local products, and creating an environment conducive to territorial food projects.
-This innovative project includes the inventory and characterization of food varieties, as well as a benchmark of cultivars adapted to the Polynesian context.
+It unfolds in two phases: a maturation phase to establish the foundations and plan actions, followed by an implementation phase focused on supporting farmers, promoting local products, and creating an environment conducive to local food projects.
+This innovative project includes the inventory and characterization of food crop varieties, as well as a benchmarking of cultivars adapted to the Polynesian context.

-Action A01 of the TAVIVAT project, called "Varietal and nutritional characterization of existing food products," consists of carrying out a complete evaluation of the varieties of food products grown in French Polynesia.
+Action A01 of the TAVIVAT project, entitled "Varietal and nutritional characterization of existing food products," consists of conducting a comprehensive evaluation of the food product varieties cultivated in French Polynesia.
 This evaluation includes the following steps:

-1. Inventory of Varieties: List all varieties of food products (such as uru, taro, sweet potato, banana and cassava) cultivated in Polynesia.
+1. Inventory of Varieties: List all the varieties of food products (such as breadfruit, taro, sweet potato, banana and cassava) cultivated in Polynesia.

-3. Analysis of Needs and Transformation: Examine the needs related to the transformation of these products for consumption and consumer appetite.
+3. Needs Analysis and Transformation: Examine the needs related to the transformation of these products for consumer consumption and appeal.

-4. Benchmarking: Compare Polynesian varieties with those from other regions of the Pacific, in order to identify those which might be better adapted to local conditions or which offer potential for development.
+4. Benchmarking: Compare Polynesian varieties with those from other Pacific regions, in order to identify those that might be better adapted to local conditions or that offer development potential.

 5. Recommendations: Formulate recommendations on the most promising varieties for local cultivation, taking into account various criteria such as sustainability, processing, and consumer acceptability.

-The objective of this action is to support the transition towards a more autonomous and sustainable food system in French Polynesia by promoting the cultivation and consumption of local products.
+The objective of this action is to support the transition to a more autonomous and sustainable food system in French Polynesia by promoting the culture and consumption of local products.

 Some figures